 NOTE—The frames scheduled by the AP to be delivered via the PCR are not limited to individually addressed buffered BU(s) only.

-An AP that transmits a WUR Wake-up frame to a non-AP STA that indicates the availability of group addressed buffered BU(s) via the PCR shall follow existing PCR operation, which is any PS operation that the AP and the non-AP STA has agreed to use (e.g., DTIM, FMS, etc.), to deliver group addressed buffered BU(s) to the non-AP STA.
+An AP that transmits a broadcast(#1186) WUR Wake-up frame to a non-AP STA that indicates the availability of group addressed buffered BU(s) via the PCR shall follow existing PCR operation, which is any PS operation that the AP and the non-AP STA has agreed to use (e.g., DTIM, FMS, etc.), to deliver group addressed buffered BU(s) to the non-AP STA.
 Group addressed buffered BU(s) are delivered at specific times, which are provided along with the agreed PS operation.

-When the AP schedules a transmission of group addressed buffered BU(s) through PCR to the non-AP STA, the AP shall ensure that the following condition is met:
+When the AP schedules a transmission of group addressed buffered BU(s) through PCR to the non-AP STA(s)(#891), the AP shall ensure that the following condition is met:

-The maximum PCR transition delay indicated by all the non-AP STAs in the WUR Capabilities elements, that are not in awake state and have negotiated WUR service with AP, following the most recent transmitted WUR Wake-up frame indicating buffered group addressed BU(s) of PCR has expired.
+The maximum PCR transition delay following the most recently transmitted WUR Wake-up frame indicating buffered group addressed BU(s) of PCR has expired.
+The maximum PCR transition delay is defined as the maximum value of the PCR transition delay values in the WUR Capabilities elements indicated by all the non-AP STAs that are not in awake state, have negotiated WUR service with the AP, and are in WUR Mode.(#735)

-An AP that sends a WUR Wake-up frame to the STA(s) may send a Trigger Frame to solicit response frames from one or more STAs.
+An AP that sends a WUR Wake-up frame to the non-AP STA(s) may send a Trigger Frame to solicit response frames from one or more non-AP STAs that support the reception of the Trigger frame.(#136)

 When a traffic filtering agreement is established for a non-AP STA in WUR Mode and Bit 1 of the TFS Action Code field is set to 1, then the AP should transmit a WUR Wake-up frame to the non-AP STA when the AP receives an individually addressed buffered BU destined to the non-AP STA that matches the traffic filter set.